Book Reviews

 Members of the MMLA are encouraged to submit book reviews which, if accepted, will be published in the Journal of the Midwest Modern Language Association (JMMLA).
 Strong book reviews help scholars keep abreast of the state of scholarship in their own and other fields, and they guide researchers in choosing books relevant to their scholarship.

-If you would like to review a book that would be of interest to our members, please inform us by email at [email protected], and attach a copy of your CV.
-Please keep in mind that only one book review from a single scholar may be under consideration at a time.
+The JMMLA does not consider for publication book reviews that are submitted by undergraduates.
+Contributors to the Journal must be pursuing or hold a graduate degree and are required to hold an active MMLA membership at the time of publication (not of submission).
+Lastly, only one book review from a single scholar may be under consideration at a time.
 Scholars who have published a book review with the JMMLA previously are invited to submit another at a later date if they are interested in doing so.

 Guidelines and Models